-Beginning with the second half, when the point differential between teams is at or above 21 points, the two-minute warning clock rules listed in the exception above will not apply and the clock should continue to run unless for reasons outlined in item (b) above.
-If the score differential becomes less than 21 points before the two-minute warning, then standard two-minute warning clock rules as listed in the exception above will apply.
+If, at the time of the two-minute waring in the 4th quarter, when the point differential between teams is at or above 21 points, the two-minute warning clock rules listed in the exception above will not apply and the clock should continue to run unless for reasons outlined in item (b) above.
+If the score differential becomes less than 21 points after the two-minute warning, then standard two-minute warning clock rules as listed in the exception above will apply.